SunTouch Mats Specifications and Installation Procedure ## SECTION 1 - OVERVIEW, SPECIFICATIONS & ELECTRICAL PREPARATION ```html

 Mat and Sensor Resistance Log

-Record all resistance readings to maintain warranty coverage.
+Record all resistance readings during installation to maintain warranty coverage.

 | Measurement Stage | Required Readings |